mesutgdk/Clima/README.md

 * How to create a dark-mode enabled app.
 * How to use vector images as image assets.
-* How Learn to use the UITextField to get user input.
+* How to use the UITextField to get user input.
 * About the delegate pattern.
 * Swift protocols and extensions.
 * Swift guard keyword.